ismarapw/zoom-effect-tracking/README.md

 # Zoom Effect Tracking
 Zoom effect tracking is one of the most popular video effect used in video editing.
 This project was made by me because i was so corious how to implement certain types or effects in video editing with from scratch.
-The effect is processed using Flask and openCV, which means this effect is implemented using Full-stack Web Development.

-Although We know that many video effects or processing are usually done by using high-level interaction made by various application such as adobe After Effects, CapCut, VN and the other famous video editing app.
-But, here, my focus was to try to implement the behind the scene of certain types of video effect or processing.

 <img src = "https://github.com/ismarapw/zoom-effect-tracking/assets/76652264/f4010c34-ea44-4e5a-9329-22f151a66030" width = "100%"/>